Adaptive Silviculture for Climate Change

 Climate Adaptation in Forested Ecosystems

-Managing for resistance means improving the defenses of the forest against anticipated changes, or directly defending the forest against disturbance, in order to maintain relatively unchanged conditions.
+Resistance actions improve the defenses of the forest against anticipated changes or disturbance in order to maintain relatively unchanged conditions.

-Managing for resilience means accommodating some degree of change, but encouraging a return to a prior condition or an identified benchmark condition following disturbance.
+Resilience actions accommodate some degree of change, but encourage a return to a prior condition or an identified benchmark condition following disturbance.

-Managing for transition (or response) means intentionally accommodating change and enabling ecosystems to adaptively respond to changing and new conditions.
+Transition (or response) actions intentionally accommodate change and enable ecosystems to adaptively respond to changing and new conditions.

 About